♠ ♥ ♣ ♦

 - flatten layers

-- confirm your document is in RGB
+- confirm your document is in RGB if printing to an Epson inkjet printer

 - save the file and call it “Cards Front Print”.
 Then, immediately do a second “save as” command and call that one “Cards Back Print”.
 This will keep your guides in exactly the same location.